Breast cancer survivors

 Whether carriers of mutations in BRIP1, BARD1, PALB2, or NBN have an increased risk of ovarian cancer.

 BRIP1, BARD1, PALB2, and NBN are genes found on many commonly used panels looking for gene mutations that increase risk of hereditary breast and ovarian cancer.
 However, the prevalence of these mutations (how common or rare these mutations are in the population) and the extent to which ovarian cancer risk is associated with mutations in these genes are not known.

 This study demonstrates that mutations in BRIP1 (but not BARD1, PALB2, or NBN) moderately increase ovarian cancer risk.
-More work needs to be done to confirm this finding.
-In fact, another recent study found that mutations in PALB2 also increased ovarian cancer risk.
-It is important to note that while a 6% lifetime risk of ovarian cancer is significant and cause for concern, it is lower than the lifetime risk associated with BRCA mutations (which may be up to 50%).
+More work needs to be done to confirm these findings.
+Other studies have suggested that mutations in PALB2 also increased ovarian cancer risk.
+For women with BRIP1 mutations, it is important to note that while a 6% lifetime risk of ovarian cancer is significant, it is lower than the lifetime risk associated with BRCA mutations (which may be up to 50%).